Lectio: 25th Sunday of ordinary time (B)

 It is during this period of “living together” for three years that the disciples will receive their formation.
 A formation in the “following of Jesus” was not just the passing on of some decorative truths, but the communication of a new experience of God and of the life that shone from Jesus for the disciples.
 The very community that grew around Jesus was the expression of this new experience.
 This formation led people to see things differently, to different attitudes.
 It created in them a new awareness concerning the mission and respect for self.
 It made them take the side of the excluded.
 It produced a “conversion”, the consequence of having accepted the Good News (Mk 1:15).

-Jesus is the axle, the centre, the model, the point of reference of the community.
-He shows the road to follow, he is “the way, the truth and the life” (Jn 14:6).
-His attitude is proof and an exposition of the Kingdom: he makes the love of the Father transparent and incarnates and reveals it (Mk 6:31; Mt 10:30; Lk 15:11-32).
+Jesus is the axle, the center, the model, the point of reference of the community.
+He shows the road to follow, He is “the way, the truth and the life” (Jn 14:6).
+His attitude is proof and an exposition of the Kingdom: He makes the love of the Father transparent and incarnates and reveals it (Mk 6:31; Mt 10:30; Lk 15:11-32).
 Jesus is a “meaningful person” for them, who will leave on them a permanent mark.
-Many small gestures mirror this witness of life that Jesus gave by his presence in the life of the disciples.
-It was his way of giving human form to the experience he had of the Father.
-In this way of being and sharing, of relating to people, of leading the people and of listening to those who came to him, Jesus is seen:
+Many small gestures mirror this witness of life that Jesus gave by His presence in the life of the disciples.
+It was His way of giving human form to the experience He had of the Father.
+In this way of being and sharing, of relating to people, of leading the people and of listening to those who came to Him, Jesus is seen:

 * as the person of peace, who inspires and reconciles: “Peace be with you!”
 (Jn.
 20:19; Mt 10:26-33; Mt 18:22; Jn 20:23; Mt 16:19; Mt 18:18);

 * as a free person and one who liberates, who awakens freedom and liberation: “The Sabbath was made for man, not man for the Sabbath” (Mk 2:27; 2:18-23);